tsuereth/glog/content/post/2018/07/22_middleearth_shadowofwar.md

 rating = ["Awesome"]
 +++

 The ending is ... okay.
-Like the rest of {{% game "Middle-earth: Shadow of War" %}}Shadow of War{{% /game %}}'s story, it somehow manages to simultaneously feel <i>cool</i> and <i>bizarre</i>.
+Like the rest of [Shadow of War](game:Middle-earth: Shadow of War)'s story, it somehow manages to simultaneously feel <i>cool</i> and <i>bizarre</i>.
 The final act is pretty impressive, but more for its visual flair and its new gameplay than for any narrative payoff.

 When I say "final act," I mean <i>Act III: Shadow and Flames</i>.
 This linear capstone on Act II's open-world orc-slaughter represents the cinematic culmination of Talion's struggle against Sauron.